 Registering for the first time

 If you've already taken classes with us, visit Returning Students for instructions.

 - Complete the Graduate School On-Line Application - http://www.gradschool.psu.edu/index.cfm/apply/.
 If you have already applied, skip to Step 2.

 Apply to Take Individual Courses:

 If you wish to register for one course by itself, please select "Nondegree Admission - $30.00."
 You will then have the option to select World Campus for Campus, and you will pick the semester you want.
-PLEASE NOTE: If there is a chance that you will want to earn the GIS or GEOINT certificate, please choose "Certificate Admission - $65.00."
+PLEASE NOTE: If there is a chance that you will want to earn a GIS, GEOINT, Remote Sensing, or Programming certificate, please choose "Certificate Admission - $65.00."
 You won't be able to change the option once you have taken a class.
-If you choose nondegree admission and decide later that you want to earn a certificate, you'll need to apply again with the certificate admission option and pay a second fee.
+If you choose nondegree admission and decide later that you want to earn a certificate, you will need to apply again with the certificate admission option and pay a second fee.

 - Current World Campus students with an active Access Account can register on LionPATH.
 Most new World Campus students will be prompted to activate their Access Account following their acceptance to World Campus.
 (Reenrolling students will follow a different account activation process.)

 - Register Online Using LionPATH: